Khulna University: Economics discipline

-Electronics and Communication Engineering discipline
+Electronics and communication engineering discipline

-Electronics and Communication Engineering was offered in 1997 under School of Science, Engineering and Technology (SET) of Khulna University.
-This discipline is the first of its kind in Bangladesh (i.e., it is the first discipline in Bangladesh that offers undergraduate degree Electronics mean of communication subjects as well as Electronics).
-Beside regular study curriculum it conducts a project fair every year at the world telecommunication day.
-The students bring their electronics based projects to the fair.
+Electronics and communication engineering was offered in 1997 under the School of Science, Engineering and Technology (SET) of Khulna University.
+This discipline is the first of its kind in Bangladesh (i.e., it is the first discipline in Bangladesh that offers an undergraduate degree in electronics means of communication subjects as well as electronics).
+Besides the regular study curriculum, it conducts a project fair every year on World Telecommunication Day.
+The students bring their electronics-based projects to the fair.
 The best ones are rewarded.
-The discipline has a seminar library, a digital electronics lab, an electrical lab, an analog communication lab, a digital communication lab, a biomedical engineering lab, a computer lab, Microwave and Antenna lab.
+The discipline has a seminar library, a digital electronics lab, an electrical lab, an analog communication lab, a digital communication lab, a biomedical engineering lab, a computer lab, microwave and antenna lab.

 ECE discipline offers a four-year BSc.
-Engineering. degree in Electronics and Communication Engineering.
+Engineering. degree in electronics and communication engineering.
 Till 2015, 16 batches have completed their studies.
-In April 2012, ECE discipline commenced an MSc Engineering. in ECE program with focus on Electronics and Communication Engineering.
-PhD Programs in Electronics and Communications Engineering has already been launched from the academic year 2016–2017.
+In April 2012, the ECE discipline commenced an MSc Engineering. in the ECE program with a focus on electronics and communication engineering.
+PhD Programs in electronics and communications engineering have already been launched from the academic year 2016–2017.

-Students of ECE has operated a club named "ROUTER" for Updated Search on ICT Based Technology.
-ROUTER arranges seminar, project fair, and publishes ICT based magazines.
-ROUTER is the club of the students of Electronics & Communication Engineering Discipline of Khulna University.
+Students of ECE have operated a club named "ROUTER" for Updated Search on ICT Based Technology.
+ROUTER arranges seminars, and project fairs, and publishes ICT-based magazines.
+ROUTER is the club of the students of the Electronics & Communication Engineering Discipline of Khulna University.
 Which elaborates as "Roaming Over the Universe Through Electronic Roadway."
 The theme line of the club is "In search of a new frontier."

 English discipline

-Khulna University includes English Literature and English language in its curriculum.
-English discipline came into existence in 1998, but the academic activities started from 1999.
+Khulna University includes English literature and English language in its curriculum.
+English discipline came into existence in 1998, but the academic activities started in 1999.
 A language center was established.
-In Bangladesh, English Literature is a celebrated curriculum preferred by the students.
+In Bangladesh, English literature is a celebrated curriculum preferred by the students.
 The discipline is GPA-oriented.

-Under Arts and Humanities School, English discipline offers one undergraduate and two postgraduate programmes; one of the two MAs is MA in English, with courses in contemporary literature in English, linguistics, and literary theory; the other is MA in English Language that teaches current theoretical and practical courses in English language and linguistics.
+Under Arts and Humanities School, English discipline offers one undergraduate and two postgraduate programmes; one of the two MAs is MA in English, with courses in contemporary literature in English, linguistics, and literary theory; the other is MA in the English language that teaches current theoretical and practical courses in English language and linguistics.

-Environmental Science discipline
+Environmental science discipline

-Environmental Science as an undergraduate teaching programme is relatively a new one in this country.
+Environmental science as an undergraduate teaching programme is a relatively new one in this country.
 Khulna University opened the discipline in 1997.
 The subject incorporates physical, chemical and biological sciences, engineering and technology, socio-economics and management.
-The discipline offers a four-year undergraduate (Bachelor of Science in Environmental Science) and one and half years postgraduate (Master of Science in Environmental Science) degrees and offers a PhD programme.
+The discipline offers a four-year undergraduate (Bachelor of Science in environmental science) and one and half years of postgraduate (Master of Science in environmental science) degrees and offers a Ph.D. programme.

-Fisheries and Marine Resources Technology discipline
+Fisheries and marine resources technology discipline

-The greater Khulna region, the south west part of Bangladesh has been characterized by a blend of aquatic habitats; fresh, brackish and marine waters supporting a diversity of biological and physical resources.
-Situated a few kilometers away from the Bay of Bengal, this region has Sundarbans, the world largest mangrove forest crisscrossed by creeks and canals.
+The greater Khulna region, the southwest part of Bangladesh has been characterized by a blend of aquatic habitats; fresh, brackish and marine waters supporting a diversity of biological and physical resources.
+Situated a few kilometers away from the Bay of Bengal, this region has Sundarbans, the world's largest mangrove forest crisscrossed by creeks and canals.